Global Pesto Market 2026: Premium Demand on the Rise

 - Cartons / Aseptic Packs: In development or specialty application (particularly when shelf stability during preservation is paramount).

 In a single Technavio report, the packaging segmentation is clearly: glass bottles, PET, cans, pouches, cartons.
-Also, in the context of the wider sauces & condiments market, Grand View Research indicates that in 2024 the glass segment held more than 46% share of packaging revenues for sauces/dressings/condiments.
+Also, in the context of the wider sauces & condiments market, the glass segment held more than 46% share of packaging revenues for sauces/dressings/condiments in the previous years.
 That must be good for pesto, being a subsegment of that, given glass's premium image.

 By Positioning / Nature